MANJULA690/Student-Management-System/README.md

 ## ✨ Features

 - Add, edit, and delete student records
-- View all student details in one place
+- View all student details in one place and also each student individually
-- Responsive and user-friendly interface
 - Client-side form validation

 ## 🛠️ Tech Stack